 Any drug charge is a serious matter in the state of Florida.
 If you are convicted of a drug possession charge, you will be subject to criminal penalties, your driver's license may be suspended for up to two years and you will have a criminal record that could impair your future employment opportunities.

 Fortunately, there are many ways that a defense attorney can protect your rights.
-If you are facing drug possession charges, contact the Law Offices of Mark L. Horwitz in Orlando, Florida.
-We provide a vigorous defense to all state and federal drug possession charges, including:
+If you are facing drug possession charges, contact The Law Offices of Mark L. Horwitz, P.A. in Orlando, Florida.

 Our law firm also addresses the many legal issues associated with synthetic drugs.
 Substances such as K2, spice and bath salts are part of a new and fast-changing segment of drug law; if you have been accused of possessing any of these designer drugs, it is important that you contact a skilled criminal defense attorney.

 People charged with a drug possession offense in Florida often do not realize that they have options.
 Do not plead guilty to a drug possession charge of any kind before speaking with a criminal defense attorney.
 There are many ways that an experienced criminal defense attorney can make a difference in your case.

 If retained as your defense counsel, we will use our knowledge of pre-trial diversion programs, drug court or other creative measures that may allow you to avoid a criminal conviction or significantly minimize the penalties that may result from a drug possession charge.

 If you have been charged with possession of cocaine with intent to sell or deliver or trafficking in cocaine, you are urged to act promptly to protect your good name and prevent the burden of a criminal record.
 Cocaine charges are serious felonies in state or federal court, depending on the amount of cocaine involved and the other facts of the case.